IvoBlok/CSE_FGO/README.md

 TODO
 =========
+ - Investigate the lower success percentage compared to the paper results
  - rewrite gradient calculation using SIMD instructions?
  - Try to implement L-BFGS for localRealOptimization; try with stepsize=1, and only half it if the energy drops for the starting stepsize.
 Fix center of mass.
-Look into preconditioning
+Look into preconditioning for this problem
- - parallelization
+ - add results storage to mainMPI; probably only store energies of each candidate etc, and maybe the best cluster for each single run; storing all candidate clusters (x, y, z) makes for massive json files (and memory)
  - In some cases it seemingly gets stuck in some loop somewhere
  - check lookup tables / interpolation methods etc for LJPotential evaluations, since current versions just calculates the potential (very quickly)
  - Write AVX atomEnergy version that uses neighbours
  - Only check energy with neighbours in the localDiscreteFrozenOptimization steps
- - Investigate the lower success percentage compared to the paper results